Aviator analysis: how multipliers, RTP and round history really work

-| Scenario | Your bet | Result | Outcome |
+| Scenario | Your plan | Result | What it shows |

 |---|---|---|---|

-| Loss | You aim for 2.50x | Round crashes at 1.23x | You lose the stake |
+| Target missed | You aim for 2.50x | Round crashes at 1.23x | The round never reached your target, so the stake is lost |

 Mathematical and Data Perspective